-- Physical queues can be provisioned on a router through the queue Message Spool VPN CONFIG command (refer to Configuring Queues).
+- Physical queues can be provisioned on a router through the Solace CLI (refer to Configuring Queues).

-- Topic endpoints can be provisioned on a router through the topic‑endpoint Message Spool VPN CONFIG command (refer to Configuring Topic Endpoints).
+- Topic endpoints can be provisioned on a router through the Solace CLI (refer to Configuring Topic Endpoints).
 These topic endpoints must have the same name as the subscription name that they represent.

 Note: To use Guaranteed Messaging with JMS messaging, a Solace appliance must have an ADB installed with Guaranteed Messaging and message spooling enabled.
 For configuration information, refer to Managing Guaranteed Messaging.